openstack/ironic/doc/source/user/architecture.rst

 These pre-requisites must be met before the deployment process:

-* Dependent packages to be configured on the Bare Metal service node(s) where ironic-conductor is running like tftp-server, ipmi, syslinux etc for bare metal provisioning.
+* Dependent packages to be configured on the Bare Metal service node(s) where ironic-conductor is running like tftp-server, ipmi, grub/ipxe, etc for bare metal provisioning.
 * Nova must be configured to make use of the bare metal service endpoint and compute driver should be configured to use ironic driver on the Nova compute node(s).